-The bull fighting only begins in the second part of the novel (the novel is divided into three books) as Barnes recounts the groups’ experiences at the San Fermin festival in Pamplona, Spain.
-Again and again, he praises the grace under pressure exhibited by the bullfighters as they narrowly face their own death, he sees this activity as a kind of ancient manly virtue that has somehow survived into the modern age, despite the vulgar and repulsive advent of new technologies that prevent men from displaying courage.
-One is reminded of the scene in the Iliad in which Hector and Achilles, mortal enemies, exchange armor with one another before doing battle, as a showcase of honor to see who will be the most excellent man between the two of them.
-Similarly, each of the men in the expat group are like a series bullfighters, needing to display qualities of honor and virtue.
-Robert Cohn, the man for whom the opening sentence and chapter are dedicated: “Robert Cohn was once middleweight boxing champion of Princeton”, behaves the most cowardly.
-He is the least in control of his temperament, and Jake Barnes regularly makes note of it.
-Together, all of them are in pursuit of Lady Ashley, however Jake Barnes does not actively pursue her.
-Instead he waits for her to come to him.
+The bullfighting only begins in the second part of the novel (the novel is divided into three books) when Barnes recounts the groups’ experiences at the San Fermín festival in Pamplona, Spain.
+Again and again, he praises the ‘grace under pressure’ exhibited by the bullfighters as they face their own death, only narrowly surviving.
+Barnes sees this activity as a kind of ancient manly virtue that has somehow survived into the modern age, despite the vulgar and repulsive advent of new technologies that prevent men from displaying courage.
+One is reminded of the scene in Homer’s Iliad in which Hector and Achilles, mortal enemies, exchange armor with one another before doing battle as a demonstration of honor.
+The Timocratic roots of high society are ever-present in Jake Barnes’s mind as he observes the careful, calculating dance of the bullfighter.
+Devoid of modern conveniences, the bullfighter stares down the wild, chaos of nature -the untamed, pre-civil creature may strike at any time if the bullfighter is not careful.